About Andrew Whitby

 Andrew Whitby

 I am an Australian data scientist and economist living in New York.
-I am particularly interested in technology, creativity, innovation and growth.
-My work has spanned the policy, academic and commercial spheres.
+I have experience directing data science projects in business, policy, nonprofit and academic settings, spanning the full data lifecycle from collection to visualization.
+I am particularly interested in technology, creativity, innovation, growth and demography.

 The Sum of the People: How the Census Has Shaped Nations, from the Ancient World to the Modern Age